 7) Valve stem bore – the hole that allows air to be added to the tire; the valve stem itself be made of rubber or metal.

-1) Steel – simple and cheap, usually basic in design and fitted to low-cost cars; they are often covered by a hubcap to add some style and are often heavier than more costly equivalents
+1) Steel – simple and cheap, usually essential in the design and fitted to low-cost cars; a hubcap often covers them to add some style and are often heavier than more costly equivalents

-3) Carbon fiber – extremely light and strong, but brittle (a single impact with a curb or piece of road debris can render them useless); still very rare, but more and more vehicles are available with carbon fiber wheels.
+3) Carbon fibre – extremely light and strong, but brittle (a single impact with a curb or piece of road debris can render them useless); still scarce, but more and more vehicles are available with carbon fibre wheels.

-(Take a look at our infographic to get a clearer picture about the differences between steel and alloy wheels.)
+(Look at our infographic to get a clearer picture of the differences between steel and alloy wheels.)

-Strictly technically speaking, wheels as a whole provide a means of mounting and affixing the tires to the vehicle through which the power of the engine is transferred to the ground.
-As the engine generates power, it moves through the drivetrain to the wheels where they bolt to the wheel hub and rotate around the axles.
-In order for the wheels to turn and propel the car forward, you need to have friction provided by the tires in direct and constant contact with the ground under the car.
-That way the car gets the leverage it needs to move by the wheel transferring power from the axle and the hub to the tires.
-The larger the wheel is in comparison to the power the engine generates, the bigger the leverage and the faster the car moves.
+Strictly technically speaking, wheels provide a means of mounting and affixing the tires to the vehicle through which the engine’s power is transferred to the ground.
+As the engine generates power, it moves through the drivetrain to the wheels, which bolt to the wheel hub and rotate around the axles.
+For the wheels to turn and propel the car forward, you need to have friction provided by the tires in direct and constant contact with the ground under the car.
+The car gets the leverage it needs to move by the wheel, transferring power from the axle and the hub to the tires.
+The larger the wheel is compared to the engine’s power, the bigger the leverage and the faster the car moves.

-Moreover, looks aside, the car’s wheels have a significant impact on its alignment, handling, braking, ride quality, and acceleration, as well as the calibration of the speedometer.
+Moreover, looks aside, the car’s wheels significantly impact its alignment, handling, braking, ride quality, and acceleration, as well as the calibration of the speedometer.
 Therefore, before installing new wheels on your car, consider these things:

 1) Make sure it fits in the wheel well